 As with most broken bones, a skull fracture most often occurs as a result of a trauma, especially a car accident or a fall from a building or a hit to the head (usually due to cruelty/abuse).
-Unfortunately, if the protective skull has been fractured, there is the potential for brain injury to occur too.
+Unfortunately, if the protective skull has been fractured, there is the potential for a brain injury to occur too.
 There are several types of break including:

-Simple fracture – A break in the bone without damage to the skin or surrounding tissues.
+- Simple fracture – A break in the bone without damage to the skin or surrounding tissues.

-Linear skull fracture – Break in the cranial bone that looks like a thin line.
-There is no movement or depression of the bone.
+- Linear skull fracture – Break in the cranial bone that looks like a thin line; there is no movement or depression of the bone.

-Depressed skull fracture – A break in the cranial bone with a depression inwards, towards the brain.
+- Depressed skull fracture – A break in the cranial bone with a depression inwards, towards the brain.

 Bleeding and broken skin may or may not be present depending on the type of fracture.